tootal/blog/source/en/clique-counting/index.md

 **Feasible computation of local counts:** PIVOTER is quite efficient for per-vertex counts, and runs in at most twice the time for global counts.
-The times for local clique counting are given in {% figure timings %}.
+The times for local clique counting are given in {% fig timings %}.
 Even for the extremely challenging problem of per-edge counts, in most instances PIVOTER gets these numbers in a few hours.
 (For the {\tt com-orkut} social network though, it takes a few days.)

-This allows us to get data shown in {% figure soc-pokec-occurrences %} and {% figure web-Stanford-occurrences %}, that plots the frequency distribution of $k$-cliques.
+This allows us to get data shown in {% fig soc-pokec-occurrences %} and {% fig web-Stanford-occurrences %}, that plots the frequency distribution of $k$-cliques.
 (In other words, for every number $r$, we plot the number of vertices that participate in $r$ $k$-cliques.)
 As mentioned earlier, this information is